d365collaborative/ax2012.tools/docs/Import-AxModelV2.md

 ```

 ### -CreateParents
-Switch to instruct the cmdlet to create missing parents on import
+Instruct the cmdlet to create missing parents on import

 ```yaml
 Type: SwitchParameter